hashgraph/stablecoin-studio/sdk/README.md

 This project provides an sdk to manage hedera tokens throughout their lifecycle.

-It is based on hybrid tokens, that is, it uses Smart Contracts that communicate with hedera to interact with them.
+This project based on hybrid tokens, that is, it uses Smart Contracts that communicate with hedera to interact with them.

-It provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).
+Provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).

 For more information about the deployed contracts you can consult them in this project - Link contracts

 If you want to see a web implementation you can see it in this project - Link Web

-Translated with www.DeepL.com/Translator (free version)
+If you want to see a web implementation you can see it in this project - Link Cli

 # Installing